 A product roadmap built using a static-document word processor, a spreadsheet tool, or presentation software—is also at risk of failing to accomplish its mission.

 This is because a product roadmap is a living document.
-Remember, the roadmap is a strategic tool that reflects your high-level thinking at the time you create it.
+Remember, a roadmap is a strategic tool that reflects your high-level thinking at the time you create it.
 But weeks into a sprint or months into your product’s overall development cycle, things change.
 Priorities, resource levels, budgets, external pressures from competitors or major customers—all of these things mean you’ll likely need to adjust your roadmap.

 But if you’ve built your roadmap document in a slide deck, making those changes will be tedious, and frankly you’re less likely to do it.
 And that creates its own set of downstream problems.